-The present study revealed that stigma is common among nursing students; also the results showed that there is no difference in stigma toward patients with mental illness among nursing students in different grades.
-On that base, it is recommended to reorient the education system in such a way that during learning psychiatric nursing course, issue like stigma is also effectively dealt with.
-Future research is needed in hope of recognizing the best way to alter stigma towards mental illness.
+The results of the present study revealed that stigma is common among nursing students, and there was no difference in stigma toward patients with mental illness among nursing students in different academic years.
+On that base, it is recommended to reorient the education system in such a way that during learning, psychiatric nursing course, an issue like stigma is also effectively dealt with.
+Future research is needed in hopes of recognizing the best way to alter stigma towards mental illness.

-VII.
 Acknowledgment

-The researcher would like to thank the nursing students in the Faculty of Nursing, Mansoura University, Egypt who accepted to participate in this research.
+The researchers would like to thank the nursing students in the Faculty of Nursing, Mansoura University, Egypt, who accepted to participate in this research.